Fall activities and nature crafts are some of my favorite! Thanks to Roylco who provided the Crafty Leaves.

 What’s more fun than making a (simple!) giant Nature Mobile?!
-Grab an old coat hanger or embroidery hoop (or even hula hoop if you want to super size it) and use yarn to tie up leaves, sticks, and pinecones!
+Grab an old coat hanger, stick or embroidery hoop (or even hula hoop if you want to super size it) and use yarn to tie up leaves, sticks, and pinecones!

 3. Lacing Cards

 Lacing cards are quite popular with younger kids and you don’t need many supplies!
 Just laminate your leaves, grab a hole punch and a piece of yarn or shoelace!
 You’ll only be able to create lacing cards out of the large leaves though.
 You can use real leaves for lacing too however they are much more fragile.